Small Bedroom Design Ideas For Every Style

 The most common bed size — a queen — measures 60 inches wide and 80 inches long.
 But some can also come in an 84-inch or 7-foot length, which in some places (like New York City) could actually be the size of your entire bedroom.
 Downgrading to a full-size bed (coming in at 54 inches wide by 75 inches long) might carve out a little more space, but can be a snug fit for two people with a taller, wider build.
 On the other hand, a 39-inch wide, 75-inch long twin, which is the mattress size used for most daybeds, might be a better bet for guests only crashing for a night or two.

 Luckily, where square footage may be lacking, brilliant ways to create a stylish sleep sanctuary abound — no matter what your decor style.
-Here are ways to do it for the traditionalist, the maximalist, and everyone in between.
+Here are ways to design a small bedroom for the traditionalist, the maximalist, and everyone in between.

 For The Minimalist: Keep The Palette Light

 Cali-cool vibes permeate this laid-back apartment of two Los Angeles roommates.
-In the bedroom, an ultra-neutral palette of white and pink — characteristic of that SoCal style — plays up the home’s ample natural light and works wonders to make the tiny space feel larger.
+In one of the small bedrooms, an ultra-neutral palette of white and pink — characteristic of that SoCal style — plays up the home’s ample natural light and works wonders to make the tiny space feel larger.